Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Conclusion

 \subsection{Limitations and Future Directions}

 While the proposed frameworks offer distinct advantages in terms of intrinsic uncertainty quantification and computational efficiency, they are not without limitations.
-A primary constraint lies in the models’ diminished capacity to accurately forecast extreme peaks, which is often a requirement in epidemiological modeling for anticipating and managing peak outbreak scenarios.
+The current study only leverages the pre-ANM structure and the energy score loss to generate probabilistic forecasts for spatiotemporal data.
+A key benefit of engression as a distributional regression method lies in its extrapolability: ability to predict for inputs beyond the training support.
+Spatiotemporal extrapolability is not well-defined in the literature, to the best of our knowledge.
+Spatial extrapolation is generally defined as generating data or forecasting for unobserved locations \citep{hu2023graph}, while the concept of extrapolation in time series is structurally analogous to handling distributional shifts and extreme events \citep{panja2026stgcn}.
+In epidemiological contexts, this challenge frequently emerges when models trained predominantly on periods of low incidence are tasked with forecasting severe, high-spread outbreaks.
+While the classical engression setup imposes monotonicity-like assumptions on the non-linear function, such assumptions are usually violated for real-world spatiotemporal dynamics.
+Moreover, standard autoregressive or sequence-to-sequence models without explicit extreme-value handling fails to capture sudden surges.
+Thus, a primary constraint lies in the models’ diminished capacity to accurately forecast extreme peaks, which is often a requirement in epidemiological modeling for anticipating and managing peak outbreak scenarios.
 This behavior is empirically evident in the results (for example, Shaanxi in China TB data; see Fig. \ref{fig:Forecasts} (D)).
-This can be considered as a future scope of research where extreme value modeling of epidemics can be integrated with spatiotemporal engression models to capture extremes.
+This can be considered as a future scope of research where extrapolation capabilities of engression can be explored by integrating extreme value modeling to capture extremes and handle distributional shifts in spatiotemporal data.

 Second, the current study exclusively relies on historical epidemic incidence data, which omits the influence of exogenous determinants that fundamentally drive disease dynamics.
 While factors such as climatic variability for dengue or demographic density for COVID-19 and TB are known to modulate transmission, this work does not consider them as exogenous features.
 However, the proposed architecture is designed to be inherently generalizable to a multifaceted input space $\mathcal{Y}\in\mathbb{R}^{T\times N \times D}$, where the last dimension may encompass both the primary endogenous variables intended for forecasting and auxiliary exogenous covariates that provide supportive contextual information.
 Fully connected layers can be utilized to project the high-dimensional hidden states back into a refined output space that corresponds strictly to the target variables of interest.